chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

     - vm.locations
     - vm.markers -->
   - What is lotID and how does it differ from `_id`?
-  - `_id` and other properties need to be in the sharedpropertiesService
   - need the other icons
   - Where is the average bid?
   - Where is the bid calls?